Hard2bit

 Key points

-Temporary privilege elevation (just-in-time access) grants administrative access only when requested and for a limited time window; actions are audited and privileges are automatically revoked
+Just-in-time (JIT) access grants administrative permissions only when requested and for a limited window; actions are audited and privileges are automatically revoked.

-Segregation of duties ensures that no single person can approve and execute critical transactions (wire transfers, policy changes, data exports); requires multiple approvers
+Segregation of duties ensures that no single person can approve and execute critical transactions (wire transfers, policy changes, data exports); multiple approvers are required.

-Regular access reviews and permission audits identify and revoke unnecessary access; without regular reviews, permission creep occurs and blast radius grows
+Regular access reviews and permission audits identify and revoke unnecessary access; without them, permission creep accumulates and blast radius grows silently.

 Least privilege reducing insider threat impact